WWE 2K19: Game modes

 Two new "Tower" modes are present in 2K19.
 In MyPlayer Towers mode, wrestlers or created superstars can participate in challenges online or offline.
 Daily, Weekly and Pay-Per-View challenge towers are also introduced.
-In WWE Towers, There are two types of Towers including the Gauntlet Tower, where players must complete the Tower entirely in one session.
+In WWE Towers, There are two types of Towers including the Gauntlet Tower, where players must complete the Tower entirely in one session, in a similar vein to a usual gauntlet match.
 Losing a match or quitting resets the progress to square one.
 In the Steps Tower, the players' progress is saved after each match, so they can play at their own pace.

-MyCareer mode has been reinvented with the focus of a more linear storyline that centers the player's created character as an aspiring wrestler named Buzz, who rides on his Bug Busters van, working his way up from the independent wrestling promotion, BCW, to the WWE, with the story ending at Wrestlemania 34, with either Barron Blade or Cole Quinn on Buzz's side and "The Game" Triple H as the special referee, winning the WWE Universal Championship from "The Phenominal" AJ Styles, with Finn Bálor on his side.
+MyCareer mode has been reinvented with the focus of a more linear storyline that centers the player's created character as an aspiring wrestler named Buzz, who rides on his Bug Busters van, working his way up from the independent wrestling promotion, BCW, to the WWE, with the story ending at Wrestlemania 34, with either Barron Blade or Cole Quinn on Buzz's side and Triple H as the special referee, winning the WWE Universal Championship from AJ Styles, with Finn Bálor on his side.
 Barron Blade, a fictional character featured in previous MyCareer modes, also returns and acts as Buzz's guide.

 The Road to Glory mode returns from previous entries, with the ability to now join one of eight different factions.